Part I

 Intention & Impact

 On this path, to walk inside the Entangled Firmament is to know each step carries both the fire of intention and the shadow of impact.
-Our choices about power (guided or distorted by our level of integration) land in the lives around us.
-That calls for care.
+Our choices about power land in the lives around us.
+That calls for clear, compassionate edges.

-We name that care the Boundary Imperative: the ongoing practice of tending clear, compassionate edges so power, consent, and repair stay braided together.
+We call that the Boundary Imperative: keeping power, consent, and consequence braided together.

-Let the Victimhood Vortex—those looping stories of “nothing ever changes” or “everyone always does this to me”—serve as the warning flare that signals when those edges are collapsing into blame or avoidance.
+When stories like “nothing ever changes” or “everyone always does this to me” begin steering the room, treat them as a warning flare.
+The edges are collapsing into blame or avoidance.

 The Reality of Unintended Harm